 - Kazuhisa Matsuzono, Researcher, Network architecture laboratory.
 Network architectures and QoE skills

 - Ruidong Li, Researcher, Network architecture laboratory.
 Network architectures and security skills

-- Shao Xun, Researcher, Network research headquarters.
+- Shao Xun (up to Dec 2017), Researcher, Network research headquarters.
 Network modeling and theory skills